DISCRETIONARY & CHILDCARE FUNDS

 Eligibility

 Students must be Scottish or from the rest of the UK, undertaking a full-time Paramedic Sciences course, or Nursing or Midwifery course that leads to registration with the NMC.
-This includes Nursing and Midwifery students studying at both BSc and MSc levels.
 They must be eligible for student funding from SAAS, SFE, SFNI or SFW, and in receipt of the maximum student support available to them.
 They should demonstrate a need for financial support that is reasonable and within the scope of the funds.

 How to apply